mandrasch/oer-hoernchen/README.md

 English description: OER is sometimes hard to find in a messy and massive world wide web.
 This is an open experiment to use the "site:"-operator of the google search (There is also Google custom search service, but I did not found a way to filter the results by open license).
 The technical limitation right now is the 32-word-limit for Google search queries.
 Feel free to fork and edit it for your own purposes, feedback is greatly appreciated (I'll will provide a translated version as well in near future).

-Eine deutsche Beschreibung findet sich in der Online-Version.
+Eine ausführliche deutsche Beschreibung findet sich in der Online-Version: [https://www.oer-hoernchen.de]

 Feedback sehr gerne als Issue eintragen!

 ## Screenshots

 ![Screenshot](img/screenshot1.png)
 ![Screenshot](img/screenshot2.png)

+## Features
+- auf bestimmten Webseiten nach CC-lizenzierten Inhalten suchen
+- funktioniert mit Github Pages, kein eigenes Webhosting nötig / runs on Github Pages (only HTML5/CSS/JS)

 ## Mitmachen?
 Etwas beitragen?

 - Logo gesucht (sollte unter CC0 stehen)
 - Fehlerhafte Funktionen finden, verschiedene Browser und Geräte durchtesten
 - Verbesserungsvorschläge, vor allem Kategorisierung der Seiten
 - weitere Ideen?